What is Sales Data Analysis?

 One of the most obvious benefits of sales data analysis is the ability to predict future sales based on historical data.
 Unlike ambitious goal-setting, historical data gives you an accurate, realistic picture of how much your team should earn within a certain time period.

 When leaders can accurately forecast what revenue will be, they can then use that knowledge to allocate resources and manage the workforce more efficiently.
-Cutting waste allows them to be more agile, and more quickly respond to changing market conditions.Use historical sales data to compare your organization’s performance to industry averages to see if you’re on track.
+Cutting waste allows them to be more agile, and more quickly respond to changing market conditions.Use historical sales data analysis to compare your organization’s performance to industry averages to see if you’re on track.
 Click To Tweet

-Historical sales data also allows you to compare your organization’s performance to industry averages to see if you’re on track.
+Historical sales data analysis also allows you to compare your organization’s performance to industry averages to see if you’re on track.
 If you discover that your sales numbers do not align with industry averages, you can now begin the process of identifying the root cause and making the necessary corrections.

 5 Performance Assessments and Incentive Plans